Copper280z/cpp_binaryIO_parser/README.md

-Serial port is hard coded as /dev/ttyACM0 at top of serial_parser.cpp for the moment
+Serial port can be specified with the -p flag at runtime, default is /dev/ttyACM0

 Registers are also hard coded as:
 ```cpp